 I've tried a lot of different brands, but I always go back to Clorox.
 To my way of thinking it seems to do a better job.

 I am perfectly happy with store brands or generic.
 They seem to be the same.

 The only difference is the bottle.
 Clorox claims to have a spill proof bottle.
 For the difference in price, I prefer to just be more careful pouring out of the generic bottle!

 I buy generic also for just plain chlorine.

 The bleach ingredient in bleach is a 5-6 per cent solution of sodium hypochlorite.
 I've read labels and all seem to be around that percent.
 Perfumes and water, possibly something else are the remainder, but that's the bleaching agent.
 You can increase the effectiveness of bleach [I've read] by adding a few tablespoons of baking soda to wash water.
-I don't bleach all the time, but use baking soda or borax or both with hot water and recommended amount of detergent for that particular load.

 I have been using & diluting granular chlorine for over 30 years.
 I talked to a chemist many years ago & found out the dilution amount to use.
 Bleach is nothing more than watered down chlorine.